 can begin executing queries.
 Rockset will continue to scan your external data source actively, but

-any new documents will be added using the normal streaming ingest.
-A collection will only ever
+any new documents will be added using the normal streaming data ingestion speed.
+A collection will

-BULK_INGEST_MODE once, and it will only happen immediately following its creation.
+BULK_INGEST_MODE once, and only immediately following its creation.

 If Rockset determines that your data source does not meet the requirements to enter